antonkulaga/semweb/README.md

 Implicit conversions from semweb.rdf classes to sesame rdf model and vice versa.
 As well as some implicit classes to make working with sesame more pleasant.
 There is also an idea to make similar package for Jena

+WARNING: it uses outdated version of sesame by default because BigData developers did not find time to upgrate to sesame 2.7.11